How many films are shown on average at the festival?

 How many films are selected for the competitions each year?

-Every year the Festival's selection committees select about 140 contributions for the competitions, including around 60 for the International Competition, 20 for the German Competition, 10 for the NRW Competition, around 40 for the International Children's and Youth Film Competition, and about 10 for the MuVi Award.
+Every year the Festival's selection committees select about 140 contributions for the competitions, including around 60 for the International Competition, 20 for the German Competition, 10 for the NRW Competition, 40 for the International Children's and Youth Film Competition, and 10 for the MuVi Award.

-How does one apply for the Theme?
+How do I apply for the other programmes?

 Which awards can be won in Oberhausen?